 - iv.
 All CCDF-eligible license-exempt center care.
-Provide the standard: Record Keeping (e)The operator shall ensure that the individual needs of each child are met and shall maintain at the child care program a written individual plan of care for each child with disabilities or special health care needs such as allergies and special dietary needs, when it is necessary that special care be taken or provided while the child is in attendance at the child care program.
+Provide the standard: Record Keeping (e)The operator shall ensure that the individual needs of each child are met and shall maintain at the child care program a written individual plan of care for each child with disabilities or special health care needs such as allergies, special dietary needs, dental problems, hearing or visual impairments, chronic illness, developmental variations or history of contagious disease when it is necessary that special care be taken or provided while the child is in attendance at the child care program.
 Such plan shall be based on the recommendations of the child's primary health care provider, developed with the child's parent(s) at intake, implemented and updated as necessary to meet the child's changing needs.
-The individual plan of care shall include appropriate care of the child to prevent and respond to a medical or other emergency and shall be signed by the parent(s) and staff members responsible for the care of the child. - v.
+The individual plan of care shall include appropriate care of the child to prevent and respond to a medical or other emergency and shall be signed by the parent(s) and staff members responsible for the care of the child - v.
 All CCDF-eligible license-exempt family child care homes.
 Provide the standard: N/A - vi.
 All CCDF-eligible license-exempt in-home care.
 Provide the standard: N/A - vii.
 All CCDF-eligible out-of-school programs (afterschool programs, summer camps, day camps, etc.).
+Provide the standard 19a-422(1)(4) prior to assuming responsibility for campers, staff shall be trained, at a minimum, on the camp's policies and procedures pertaining to behavioral management and supervision, emergency health and safety procedures and recognizing, preventing and reporting child abuse and neglect; (5) all hazardous activities, including, but not limited to, archery, aquatics, horseback riding and firearms instruction, shall be supervised by a qualified activities specialist who has adequate experience and training in such specialist's area of specialty; (6) the staff of a resident and nonresident camp shall at all times include an adult trained in the administration of first aid as required by the commissioner.

-Provide the standard: License Center: 19a-79-3a(b)(6) Require participation by new staff in employee orientation, and assure annual training for all current staff on the child care center or group child care home policies, plans and procedures.
-19a-79-3a(d)(4) The operator shall implement and annually review policies, plans and procedures which shall include emergencies, including medical emergencies.
-19a-79-5a(a)(2)(E) The operator is responsible for maintaining a current record for each child which includes information regarding disabilities or special health care needs such as, allergies or special dietary needs, , when it is necessary that special care be taken or provided while a child is in attendance at the child care center or group child care home, and an individual plan of care for a child with special health care needs or disabilities, developed with the child's parent(s) and health care provider, implemented and updated, as necessary.
-The individual plan of care shall include appropriate care of the child to prevent and respond to a medical or other emergency and shall be signed by the parent(s) and program staff responsible for the care of the child.
+19a-428-3 (a)...The record for each camper shall include information regarding disabilities or special health care needs such as, allergies, special dietary needs, dental problems, hearing or visual impairments, chronic illness, developmental variations or history of contagious disease, and an individual plan of care for a camper with special health care needs or disabilities, developed with the child's parent(s) and health care provider and updated, as necessary.
+Such plan of care shall include appropriate care of the camper in the event of a medical or other emergency and shall be signed by the parent(s) and staff responsible for the care of the camper.: